BananaBoii600/Text-To-Speech/README.md

 The code has comments, thus can be easily understood

+I can only provide Linux executables atm, if you want a windows executable, you can download the source code and use pyinstaller to convert it to a executable file

 # Dependencies

 This app requires [python](https://www.python.org/downloads) and some python modules to be installed in your computer.